DJ LeMahieu Player Props: Yankees vs. Rockies

 DJ LeMahieu At The Plate

-- LeMahieu is batting .224 with 13 doubles, two triples, seven home runs and 24 walks.
+- LeMahieu is hitting .232 with 15 doubles, two triples, seven home runs and 24 walks.

-- LeMahieu enters this game on a four-game hitting streak.
-During his last outings, he's hitting .263.
+- LeMahieu enters this game on a five-game hitting streak.
+In his last games, he's hitting .400.

+- LeMahieu has reached base via a hit in 51 games this year (of 78 played), and had multiple hits in 13 of those games.

-- In 24 of 77 games this year, he has scored, and four of those games included multiple runs.
+- In 32.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.